Recipe for Success: 3D laser scanning for tank inspections

 PT Wilmar Indonesia wanted to find a way to make the tank inspection process more efficient.
 Faster, but without requiring more manpower.
 A new solution could not compromise the accuracy of the data or the safety of the team – ideally improving both.

-Already a Leica Geosystems user in other parts of the business, Teik Wei chose to implement laser scanning.
-He equipped the team with Leica RTC360 laser scanners to digitally scan the silos and Cyclone 3DR software for data analysis.
+Already a Leica Geosystems user in other parts of the business, PT Wilmar chose to implement laser scanning.
+The company equipped the project team with Leica RTC360 laser scanners to digitally scan the silos and Cyclone 3DR software for data analysis.
 The RTC360 3D laser scanner has a measuring rate of up to two million points per second and with an advanced High-Dynamic Range (HDR) imaging system, coloured 3D point clouds can be completed in under two minutes.

 Reality capture has transformed inspections.
 They can now capture information on 15 tanks per day compared to manual inspections, which take three to four days per tank.
-That’s a staggering 4,500% increase in efficiency.
+That’s a staggering 4,500% efficiency increase.

 Comprehensive data capture to meet regulations